KhronosGroup/VulkanSC-Loader/BUILD.md

 the revision of this repository that you currently have checked out.

 You can choose to do this manually or automatically.
-The first step to either is cloning the Vulkan-Loader repo and stepping into that newly cloned folder:
+The first step to either is cloning the VulkanSC-Loader repo and stepping into that newly cloned folder:

 ```
-  git clone git@github.com:KhronosGroup/Vulkan-Loader.git
+  git clone git@github.com:KhronosGroup/VulkanSC-Loader.git
-  cd Vulkan-Loader
+  cd VulkanSC-Loader
 ```

 #### Manually